 What about video abstracts?

 Many journals are beginning to publish video abstracts on a regular basis and report that they are among their most highly viewed content.
 Such outlets (Environmental Research Letters is one example) may have specific requirements.
-Find their guidelines and a helpful report from a 2011 AGU workshop on developing videos that hold viewers’ attention.
-Several other journals also publish video abstracts or audioslides (a related form that may be easier for beginners to produce).

 Here’s an example of a video abstract for the Ecological Society of America’s Frontier Focus:

 Alternatively, you might publish it on your own web site, blog or social media account.
 Generally, if it will only be “live” for a short time you’ll want to invest fewer resources in a very polished product, but if it will be representing you or your site for a few years, you will want to take the time to incorporate more visuals of higher quality.
 Although it’s not an ecological study, this video abstract offers some good examples of how to meld strong visuals, reasonable animation, and a solid narrative.